- What is the Health & Hope Clinic?

 How can a person become a new patient at the Clinic?

-For the Pensacola Clinic, located at 1718 E Olive Rd., please call (850) 479-4456 between the hours of 9:00am and 11:00am on Tuesday of each week to see if we are accepting new patients.
+Please call (850) 479-4456 between the hours of 9:00am and 11:00am on Tuesday of each week to see if we are accepting new patients.
 If we are, a volunteer will take your name and phone number.
 You will be called when a new patient screening appointment is available.

 Do I have to bring anything with me to qualify?